Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

-\paragraph{A2A-Ising model} Top to bottom, the first column of Fig.~\ref{Fig:3_DynamicalAverages} shows the time averages of (a) $\braket{\bar{J}_{z}}$ values, (d) PRs, (g) perturbation fidelities, and (j) simulation fidelities for a selection of system sizes between $j=1$ and $j=256$ (labelled in Fig.~\ref{Fig:3_DynamicalAverages}~(d)), averaged over $t = 200~(2\pi g^{-1})$.
-Thresholds in the first three of these quantities clearly appear around the same position for any system size considered, and at the same location as a secondary drop in the simulation fidelities which marks its transition from oscillatory to decaying behaviour.
-At the smallest sizes ($j \in \{1,2,3\}$), however, we observe neither a sharp secondary drop in simulation fidelity, nor sharp thresholds in the other quantities, although noticeable, smooth deviations from the ideal dynamics do occur starting around the same threshold position.
-In appendix~\ref{App:IsingSmallSystems}, we provide the dynamical evolutions of $\braket{\bar{J}_{z}}$ expectation values for $j \in \{1,2,3,4,6,8\}$ and observe that (quasi)periodicity is destroyed once $j \geq 4$, consistent with the eigenvector statistics analyses in Sec.~\ref{Sec:QChaosOnset}.
-The threshold does not move appreciably in position with system size, and becomes sharper once the system is large enough to show quantum chaotic dynamics (in this case $j \geq 4$).
-These results suggest that quantum chaotic dynamics beyond the threshold may be necessary for the system to exhibit a sharp threshold.
+\paragraph{A2A-Ising model} The first column of Fig.~\ref{Fig:4_DynamicalAverages} shows the time averages of (a) $\braket{\bar{J}_{z}}$ values and (d) simulation fidelities for a selection of system sizes between $j=1$ and $j=256$ (labelled in Fig.~\ref{Fig:4_DynamicalAverages}~(a)), averaged over $t = 200~(2\pi g^{-1})$.
+Thresholds in the expectation values appear around the same position for any system size considered, and at the same location as a secondary drop in the simulation fidelities which marks its transition from oscillatory to decaying behaviour.
+At the smallest sizes ($j \in \{1,2,3\}$), however, we observe neither the secondary drop in simulation fidelity, nor thresholds in the expectation values, although substantial smooth deviations from the ideal dynamics do start to appear at around the same position.
+In Appendix~\ref{App:IsingSmallSystems}, we plot the dynamics of $\braket{\bar{J}_{z}}$ expectation values for $j \in \{1,2,3,4,6,8\}$, showing that destruction of quasiperiodicity in the full dynamics only becomes clearly observable once $j \gtrsim 4$, where the sharper threshold also emerges in the time averages.
+The threshold then sharpens and converges in position as system size increases.